tendermint/tendermint/docs/architecture/adr-081-protobuf-mgmt.md

 managing the Cosmos SDK was primarily interested in having our protos versioned and easily accessible from the [Buf] registry.

-The three main "customers" for the `.proto` files and their needs, as currently understood, are as follows.
+The three main customers for the `.proto` files and their needs, as currently understood, are as follows.

-1. Tendermint needs Go stubs generated from `.proto` files.
+1. Tendermint needs Go code generated from `.proto` files.
 2. Consumers of Tendermint's `.proto` files want to be able to access these files in a reliable and efficient way.
 3. The Tendermint Core team wants to provide stable interfaces that are as easy